jhudsl/tidyversecourse/docs/05-prediction.md

 ![](https://camo.githubusercontent.com/dd34a9970687a2d7316acb97ecdf8b16ab184671/68747470733a2f2f646f63732e676f6f676c652e636f6d2f70726573656e746174696f6e2f642f3176753341614944656443305a64334754736a614c745072437566725141436f724d4c3477645875644163672f6578706f72742f706e673f69643d3176753341614944656443305a64334754736a614c745072437566725141436f724d4c347764587564416367267061676569643d67336461656133373331315f305f31333039)

-The **beta estimate** (also known as the beta coefficient or coefficient in the Estimate column) is the amount **the dependent variable will change given a one unit increase in he independent variable**.
+The **beta estimate** (also known as the beta coefficient or coefficient in the Estimate column) is the amount **the dependent variable will change given a one unit increase in the independent variable**.
 In the case of the trees, a beta estimate of 0.256, says that for every inch a tree's girth increases, its height will increase by 0.256 inches.
 Thus, we not only know that there's a positive relationship between the two variables, but we know by precisely how much one variable will change given a single unit increase in the other variable.
 Note that we're looking at the second row in the output here, where the row label is "Height".
 This row quantifies the relationship between our two variables.
 The first row quantifies the intercept, or where the line crosses the y-axis.

 The standard error and p-value are also included in this output.
 Error is typically something we want to minimize (in life and statistical analyses), so the *smaller* the error, the *more confident* we are in the association between these two variables.